Xyt564/python/yt-tui/README.md

 Respect YouTube’s Terms of Service and content creators.
 This project is not affiliated with or endorsed by YouTube or Google.
 It is intended for personal and educational use only.

 ---

-LMAO fair 😭 that’s on me — let’s do this **README-style**, clean Markdown, copy-pasteable, zero ceremony.

-You can drop this **near the bottom of your README** (usually right above or below the Disclaimer).

----